Ice Storm Warning from FRI 6:00 AM CST until SAT 12:00 AM CST

 Schuyler County

-…ICE STORM WARNING IN EFFECT FROM 6 AM FRIDAY TO MIDNIGHT CST
+…ICE STORM WARNING REMAINS IN EFFECT FROM 6 AM THIS MORNING TO

 * WHAT…Significant icing expected.
 Total snow accumulations of

+up to one inch, sleet accumulations of between 1/10 and 2/10 of

-up to two inches, and ice accumulations of two tenths to four
+an inch, and ice accumulations of one quarter to a third of an

 PRECAUTIONARY/PREPAREDNESS ACTIONS…